Jane Munch: Psychiatrist For Heroes

 One by one, the bats and torches started to hit the pavement.
 The crowd began to break and head back out into the city.
 In just a few minutes the only ones left in the parking lot were the heroes and their psychiatrist.

 Mr. Invincible used his heat ray vision on the ice wall.
 In no time at all, it was nothing but a few small puddles at the foot of the store.
-The door opened with the tinkle of wind-chimes and a pair of heavy Sherpa boots stepped out into the parking lot.
-Captain Cold stood before them, his chiseled anatomy giving shape to the pale blue spandex in which it was covered.
+The door opened with the tinkle of wind chimes and a pair of heavy Sherpa boots stepped out into the parking lot.
+Captain Cold stood before them, purple-lens ski goggles over his face, his chiseled anatomy giving shape to the pale blue spandex in which it was covered.

 The Captain lifted his goggles so that they rested over the thick wool toque on his head.
 Strands of jet black hair poked out the back and curled upward.
 His features were incredibly soft and smooth for someone over three hundred years old.
 Most would say he didn’t look a day over twenty-five.

-He stared at Jane with his cold, icy eyes and then, when he was good and ready, he said to her, “A big part of me wants to drive an ice pick through your skull right now.”
+He stared at Dr. Munch with his cold, icy eyes, and then, when he was good and ready, he said to her, “A big part of me wants to drive an ice pick through your skull right now.”

-“I know…” said Jane, lowering her head..
+“I know…” said Dr. Munch, lowering her head.
 “I can’t tell you how sorry I am.
 I didn’t know Charlie was a reporter.
 I…I thought he loved me.”

 Captain Cold raised his hand, wrapped to the knuckles in purple boxer’s tape.
 “Enough.
 I don’t care.
 I want to drive an ice pick through your skull.
 But I won’t.
 That’s not what heroes do.
 And despite what the public may think of me, I still consider myself to be a part of that team.
 But it was nice to hear you publicly take responsibility for your actions.
 For that, I thank you.”